-Question: Show me how you switch your headlights from dipped to main beam and explain how you would know the main beam is on whilst inside the car.
+Question: Tell me how you switch your headlights from dipped to main beam and explain how you would know the main beam is on whilst inside the car.

-Answer: Operate the light switch (with ignition or engine on if necessary), check the main beam warning light is on.
+Answer: I'd operate the light switch (with ignition or engine on if necessary) and check the main beam warning light is on.

-Question: Show me how you would switch on the rear fog light(s) and explain when you would use it/them.
-(No need to exit vehicle, Please don't start the engine.)
+Question: Tell me how you would switch on the rear fog light(s) and explain when you would use it/them.
+(No need to exit vehicle)

-Answer: Operate the light switch (turn on dipped headlights and ignition if necessary).
-Check the fog warning light is on.
-Explain use (Less than 100m).
+Answer: When visibility is less than 100m, I'd operate the light switch (turn on dipped headlights and ignition if necessary) and check the fog warning light is on.

 Question: Tell me how you make sure your head restraint is correctly adjusted so it provides the best protection in the event of a crash.